Saghen/blink.cmp/doc/configuration/general.md

     -- Remove 'buffer' if you don't want text completions, by default it's only enabled when LSP returns no items default = { 'lsp', 'path', 'snippets', 'buffer' }, },

-  -- Blink.cmp uses a Rust fuzzy matcher by default for frecency, proximity bonus, typo resistance and -- significantly better performance.
-A lua implementation has been included as well.
-  -- See the fuzzy documentation for more information fuzzy = { implementation = 'prefer_rust_with_warning' },

   -- Use a preset for snippets, check the snippets documentation for more information snippets = { preset = 'default' | 'luasnip' | 'mini_snippets' },